-4. Constitutes a material br Church in that the accused did each of a covenantal relationship with the the following: Date Convener OR "The ase to the Court for trial." eged offender pleaded not guilty, transmits ı Date Convener 6.
-FOR MAL PROCEDURE The C tice to the Accused lerk of the Court shall inform the "You a are hereby notified that the Commended that you be held over for mission appointed by the Council has or trial under the following charges: this Church in that the accused AND/OR 2.
-Conduct which gives rise accused did the following: e or may give rise to scandal in that the AND/OR unity and peace of, or contravenes the law in that the accused did the following: AND / OR 4.
-Constitutes a material br Church in that the accused did reach of a covenantal relationship with the the following: lead t he evidence on the alleged misco as its Representative to onduct.
-You have the right to be legally ould you not avail yourself of this right you may request the Court to appoint, or, failing such request, the Court may appoint, a suitable person to conduct your defence without payment.
+Church in that the accused did the following: Date Convener OR 2.2 If the alleged offender pleaded r not quilty: "The • offender pleaded not guilty, transmits [ Date Convener 6.
+FOR MAL PROCEDURE 1.
+Not tice to the Accused The C lerk of the Court shall inform the acc used as follows: are hereby notified that the Commiss Imended that you be held over for tr 1.
+Teaching which is contrary to this Church in that the accused did the Holy Scriptures and the doctrine of the following: A ND/OR 2.
+Conduct which gives rise or accused did the following: may give rise to scandal in that the A ND/OR 3.
+Conduct which injures the unit and procedures of, this Church in t ty and peace of, or contravenes the law hat the accused did the following: 1A ND / OR 4.
+Constitutes a material breac Church in that the accused did the h of a covenantal relationship with the following: lead tl he evidence on the alleged miscondu as its Representative to loct.
+You have the right to be legally you not avail yourself of this right you may request the Court to appoint, or, failing such request, the Court may appoint, a suitable person to conduct your defence without payment.
 The Court is not bound to appoint anyone who requires payment for his/her services.
 "Do you understand what has been explained to you?"